Should I Give My Dog or Cat Filtered Water?

 Is filtered water good for cats and dogs?

 For something portable or if you’re renting, Aquasana’s Clean Water Machine filters 78 contaminants including lead, not to mention it’s a sleek addition to your countertop.
-It’s filtration that you can take with you no matter how many times you change address.
+It’s filtration that you can take with you no matter how many times you change your address.

-But still other folks may be thinking harder about the long haul.
-In that case, the Rhino® Whole House Filter with Salt-Free Water Conditioner add-on will filter water for your family and pets for one million gallons, which is about 10 years, and help tackle hard water, too.
 Regardless of what water filter you pick for your pets and family, you’ll rest easier knowing you’re giving them water that’s cleaner and healthier.